chrisludovice/SFDX_hCaptcha/README.md

 **Step 2: Salesforce Security Configuration** <br/>
   a.
 Whitelist https://hcaptcha.com/siteverify from your Remote Site Setting. <br/>
   b.
-Include assets.hcaptcha.com in your CSP Trusted Sites.
+LEX:Include assets.hcaptcha.com in your CSP Trusted Sites.

 **Step 3: Add the JavaScript Library** <br/>
   a.
 LEX: Include the hCaptcha js as a static resource.
 JS can't be directly added in cmp. <br/>